gmc-code/PC-app-development/docs/tk_geometry/tk_geometry_pack.rst

             .. tab-item:: Q1

-                Change the example above to pack the label widget as shown in the picture.
+                Complete the code below by adding the anchor values to match the image shown.

                 .. code-block:: python